elework/Spreadsheet/README.md

 ![Screenshot](screen.png)

-The goal of this project is to build a Spreadsheet app that perfectly fits in elementary OS (so, sorry if you are using an other distribution, or if you are not using GNU/Linux, but I propably won't provide builds for you, at least in a near future).
+The goal of this project is to build a Spreadsheet app that perfectly fits in elementary OS (so, sorry if you are using another distribution, or if you are not using GNU/Linux, but I propably won't provide builds for you, at least in a near future).

 ## Building